 “Avoid belly fat—it’s the worst kind.”

 Okay, but… how exactly?
 Because every health article says this like belly fat is a lifestyle choice.
-I can only speak from my own experience, but everything I’ve ever eaten eventually ends up in my belly.
-No matter how hard I try, I can’t seem to get the fat to move anywhere else.
+I can only speak from my own experience, but everything I eat goes right to my belly.
+No matter how hard I try, I can’t get food or fat to move anywhere else.
 Who are these magical people gaining weight everywhere except their stomachs?
 I would genuinely like to meet them.